dart-lang/pana/test/goldens/end2end/angular_components-0.10.0.json_report.md

 To reproduce make sure you are using [pedantic](https://pub.dev/packages/pedantic#using-the-lints) and run `dartanalyzer lib/src/model/selection/noop_selection_model_impl.dart`
 </details>

-## 10/20 Package is a good, trustworthy dependency
+## 10/20 Support up-to-date dependencies

 ### [*] 10/10 points: All of the package dependencies are supported in the latest version